 A 3 hour Prison Island tour is plenty to get the best out of the place.

 Traditional dhow boat at sunset.

-If you plan to start your journey in Zanzibar you can continue after and go from Dar es Salaam to Arusha by bus to organise your adventures around there.
+If you plan to start your journey in Zanzibar you can continue afterwards to Dar es Salaam and then to Arusha by bus to organise your adventures around there.

-Most countries can get a Tanzania visa (check that link for your countries requirements ) on arrival, otherwise you can apply online or embassy.
+Most countries can get a Tanzania visa (check that link for your countries requirements ) on arrival.
+Otherwise, you can apply online or at an embassy.

 Wondering what to pack for Tanzania travel?
 Take a look at my guide for what to pack for backpacking light which is what I recommend to bring with you.